jackseagrist/Wildfire_Hackathon/index.md

 Creating a data based live platform has several challenges, most surrounding availability of useful data and its timely implementation.
 However, clever integration of online softwares allows a variety of critical variables to be available simultaneously while constantly updating.
 Data and technological approaches that fight natural disasters are still nascent but are rapidly evolving, providing a promising future for our platform.

+thinks there needs to be a happy medium to get people out of the way and evacuated, but not too early of a full evacuation (leads to evacuation fatigue) or no evacuation at all.
+Balance (no evac --- happy medium --- full early evac) from Scott

 ## Project Scope

 The scope of our project for this hackathon was to gather stakeholder feedback and create a proof of concept for a potential product.
 We met with various fire department officials across California as well as industry mentors to identify the critical features that would provide the most benefit in evacuation scenarios.
-Based on the discussions we've had, there are 5 c
+Based on the discussions we've had with stakeholders, there are six key components that we've included in the prototype which are described below.

--Basemap -
--Fire Prediction - showing over time, ability for -Evacuation Overlay-
--Traffic Information -
--Key Infrastructure - Hospitals, Nursing Homes, and Schools -Addding Defended Space -

-To address these problems, our group developed a prototype tool that could be used by fire departments, sheriff departments, and citizens as a central repository of real time fire information to assist with evacuation.
-We have developed a prototype for a real time fire prediction model that uses the estimated fire path to provide an output of which parts of the jurisdiction should be under which evacuation order: Level 1 Alert, Level 2 Warning, Level 3 Order [1].
-Our prototype was developed focusing on California, using historical California wildfire data as inputs to train the model.
-SEE UPDATED PDFS from Scott - now just two levels and a shelter in place order (in outreach folder)

-thinks there needs to be a happy medium to get people out of the way and evacuated, but not too early of a full evacuation (leads to evacuation fatigue) or no evacuation at all.
-Balance (no evac --- happy medium --- full early evac) from Scott

-### Model
+1. Basemap: The base layer on which all of our data is added.
+All of the information generated from the fire prediction models and subsequent evacuation zone estimates will be added on top of this layer.
+We investigated using both Mapbox and ArcGIS Webmaps and ultimately went with ArcGIS Webmaps for this project for its ease of use and additional data layers available.

-Our initial approach was to use machine learning techniques to develop a model which could predict the fire spread for a given period of time based on open source satellite imagery.
+2. Fire Perimeter Prediction: Our initial approach was to use machine learning techniques to develop a model which could predict the fire spread for a given period of time based on open source satellite imagery.
 However, after initial development we realized due to the complex nature of fire behavior we did not have access to enough data or data with the temporal and spatial resolution required to make an effective model.
 We switched our approach and began to search for exisiting models and tools that we could use to implement in our prototype.
-We came across a few model

-FlamMap 6 .
-FlamMap 6 description. how to use it.
-How we used it in our situation

-Here are some links for some stuff I found for the model.
-Able to generate perimeters with Flammap 6 software.
-But someone made a set of python scripts for generating perimeter to webmap, could maybe use that.
-Also could maybe use outputs from flammap to train AI model.
-This pdf lists out a lot of the other perimeter prediction softwares as well (Farsite, Nexus, Wi-fire, ArcFuels) http://unigis.sbg.ac.at/files_en/Mastertheses/Full/104195.pdf

-Flammap Process
-1) download lcp data from Landfire 2) get fuel moisture conditions from https://www.wfas.net/index.php/national-fuel-moisture-database-moisture-drought-103 or https://firesafesanmateo.org/resources/live-fuel-moisture 3) find wind data from that day to use with wind ninja 4) foliar moisture?
-5) try to find wtr and wnd files https://www.wunderground.com/history/weekly/us/ca/santa-rosa/KSTS/date/2018-10-25 https://www.meteoblue.com/en/weather/historyclimate/climatemodelled/santa-rosa_united-states-of-america_5393287

-### Map

-The second critical component to our evacuation management tool is the final display of the predicted outputs.
-We investigated using both Mapbox and ArcGIS Webmaps.
-Went with ArcGIS Webmaps
+We came across FlamMap 6 and found that it suited our needs.
+FlamMap incorporates numerous fire behavior models, such as Rothermel's surface spread model, and allows users to generate predicted fire perimeters given land, weather, fuel, and time inputs.

+3. Evacuation Overlay:

+      •Evacuation Order: Immediate threat to life.
+This is a lawful order to leave now.
+The area is lawfully closed to public access.
+      •Evacuation Warning: Potential threat to life and/or property.
+Those who require additional time to evacuate, and those with pets        and livestock should leave now.

+4. Traffic Information:

+5. Key Infrastructure: Hospitals, Nursing Homes, and Schools

+6. Addding Defended Space:

 ## Prototype